Integralist/integralist.co.uk/content/page/resume.md

   **Impact**: This helped BuzzFeed to track the success of its new "Doc Day" event, which supports staff across the org in reviewing and improving software documentation.

 - **What**: Led the effort to document, improve, and educate others on the state of BuzzFeed's monitoring.
-  **Why**: Our monitoring system was very noisy, which made going on-call a much more stressful proposition.
+  **Why**: Our monitoring system was noisy, which made going on-call a much more stressful proposition.
   **Impact**: I also wrote a [community blog post](/posts/monitoring-best-practices/) sharing and explaining a lot of what we did, along with sharing [a template Runbook](https://docs.google.com/document/d/1eaT9KMam5zq7lT-5OVz9T91RJQUx-qx2q6WnKSvxC_U/edit?usp=sharing) for operational safety.

 - **What**: Core member of the BuzzFeed “Better-Docs” Working Group.
   **Why**: We aim to improve documentation and its discoverability for BuzzFeed Tech.
-  **Impact**: We standardized the majority of doc formats, the creation and maintenance of doc tooling, and continued to educate ourselves and the BF Tech community about the importance of good documentation.
+  **Impact**: We standardized the doc formats, the creation and maintenance of doc tooling, and continued to educate ourselves and the BF Tech community about the importance of good documentation.

 - **What**: Tech Lead for the Site Infra 'Resilience' team.
-  **Why**: Necessary to help improve the stablity and resilience of BuzzFeed's existing services while helping to educate development teams on the various best practices.
+  **Why**: Necessary to help improve the stablity and resilience of BuzzFeed's existing services while helping to educate development teams on the best practices.
-  **Impact**: We designed a disaster recovery strategy specific for BuzzFeed's needs (called 'Plan Z') which helped to facilitate multiple failure scenarios and failovers for many of our service providers (alongside that primary task we helped improve the resilience for many BuzzFeed services).
+  **Impact**: We designed a disaster recovery strategy specific for BuzzFeed's needs (called 'Plan Z') which helped document failure scenarios and failovers for our service providers (alongside that primary task we helped improve the resilience for BuzzFeed services).

 - **What**: Built an operations Slackbot in Go.
-  **Why**: This was implemented as part of BuzzFeed's 'Hack Week' but was quickly put into general rotation as is still used for all service incidents.
+  **Why**: I developed this as part of BuzzFeed's 'Hack Week'.
-  **Impact**: Enabled all BuzzFeed staff (whether technical or not) to quickly spin up either a public or private incident channel in Slack, while allowing interested parties to be auto-invited based upon an emoji reaction implementation.
+  **Impact**: Enabled all BuzzFeed staff (whether technical or not) to spin up either a public or private incident channel in Slack, while allowing interested parties to be auto-invited based upon an emoji reaction implementation.
 The tool also allowed people to search for operational runbooks stored within our organizations Google Drive.

 - **What**: Designed and implemented a round-robin, multi-cloud provider nginx solution for serving static assets.
   **Why**: To help provide greater resilience when serving client-side static assets such as images or scripts.